lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 6. Prepare input

     a.
-Get an input blob to hold input data
+Get the input blob to hold input data

     b.
-Transfer data from source into input blob
+Transfer data from the data source into input blob

 7. Infer